Lead-time & Latest News Page

 Step #1 - Self Estimate:

-I would like to believe I am not guilty of any high pressure sales tactics, but I do understand how you may like to avoid this if possible, so I have provided this sample copy of my Bid Sheets that I had designed and refined over the last decade and a half.
-You can just print out this chart to use for estimating your gutter needs to get an idea of what it would cost referring to my Price Page, or simply print our Price Sheet shown here below the gutter chart.
-Even if you are not local, you could use it to compare other bids you get to see if they were honest.
+I would like to believe I am not guilty of any high pressure sales tactics, but I do understand how you may like to avoid this if possible, so I have provided this sample copy of my Bid Sheets that I personally designed and refined.
+You can just print out this chart to use for estimating your gutter needs to get an idea of what it would run; referring to my Price Page, or simply print our Price Sheet shown below the gutter chart.
+Even if you are not local, you should use this to compare bids you get to see if they are honest with you as to the actual measurements of your house, which tends to be the most common scam.
 I have made it quite simple here to draft it all out.

 You won't need exact measurements.
-It should only take you 15 minutes to get rough measurements from the ground with a common tape measure.
+It should take you only 15 minutes to get rough measurements from just down on the ground with a common tape measure and eye-balling the straight edges of your roofline.
 As it states in the bottom left corner of the chart, you would only be charged for what materials stay on your house, so no one is cheated either way.

 Here is a link to a 'pdf' file for an easily printable file: